 Regression Model Options for Count Data

 When assessing count or rate data as an outcome, Poisson or Negative Binomial are preferred regression methods.
 Both Poisson and Negative Binomial regression methods appropriately weigh both the count of events and exposure, either in time or population.
-For example, in 2017, the crude death rates in Ada County and Clark County were 7.1 and 8.0 per 1,000 population, respectively.
+For example, in 2017, the crude death rates in Ada County and Clark County, Idaho were 7.1 and 8.0 per 1,000 population, respectively.
 Ada County had 3,229 deaths with a population of 456,849; Clark County had 7 deaths with a population of 873.
-Poisson and Negative Binomial regression both assign a weight to Ada County hundreds of times larger than that of Clark County; whereas an ordinary least squares regression would inappropriately weigh the counties equally, despite the massive population difference.
+Poisson and Negative Binomial regression both assign a weight to Ada County hundreds of times larger than that of Clark County (proportional to the population size difference); whereas an ordinary least squares regression would inappropriately weigh the counties equally, despite the massive population difference.

 In a Poisson model, the analyst assumes the outcome variable to follow a Poisson distribution, and that the natural-log of the expected value (i.e., the mean) of the outcome can be estimated by a linear combination of the predictor variables.
 A critical assumption of the Poisson distribution, however, is the raw mean and variance of the outcome are approximately equal.
 In practice, this is rarely true, with variances either far exceeding the mean (overdispersion, most common) or being below the mean (underdisperson, less common).
 Use of Poisson regression in the presence of overdispersion (or underdisperson) can lead to biased standard errors and incorrect conclusions regarding statistical significance.

 Negative Binomial regression is a generalization of Poisson regression that uses a mixture of Poisson and Gamma distributions to model the outcome, loosening the assumption of an equal raw mean and variance.
 In practice, Negative Binomial regression is often appropriate over Poisson regression, but the analyst should not simply default to Negative Binomial regression for all analysis cases.
 When the outcome data truly follow a Poisson distribution, Poisson regression will provide the least biased standard errors and p-values, over Negative Binomial regression.
 A chi-square goodness of fit (GOF) test for overdispersion exists and should be considered when equality of mean and variance is in question.
+Both this question and others regarding statistical modeling are addressed in the FAQ document [Link: Frequently Asked Questions Document].
+For SAS users, code and a discussion on GOF testing and regression modeling are shown in the following webinar presentation.
+[Link: JVA Tech Assistance Webinar_Thought Bridge 20190911_v2]

 Outcome

-The outcome variable for count-based regression models will always be a raw count, with population included as an offset variable.
+The outcome variable for count-based regression models should always be a raw count, with population included as an offset characteristic.
 It is not advised to transform the count outcome or to include the population as a numeric predictor variable.
-Likewise, as seen the Idaho example, using rates as outcomes gives improper weight.
+Likewise, as seen in the Idaho example, using rates as outcomes gives improper weight.
 In count-based regression, offset variables determine exposure, and are modeled with the outcome variable, not the predictor variables.

 Predictor Variables